 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-One of the unique characteristics of the Liberty City East neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.8% of the neighborhoods in America.
+The Liberty City East neighborhood stands out for having an average per capita income lower than 98.8% of the neighborhoods in the United States.
 The Liberty City East neighborhood also has a greater percentage of children living in poverty (59.8%) than found in 96.8% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Also, neighborhoodScout's exclusive research revealed that 93.1% of the adult residents in the Liberty City East neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 95.3% of the neighborhoods in America.